 Unlike other large carnivores of the north, Wolf lives in packs.
 Most often, the Wolf pack is a family unit.
 A pair of Wolves and their offspring form a tight family group that survives with co-operation with each other.
 In Finland, Wolf packs are usually formed by seven individuals.

 Wolves are very social animals.
 They have a complex communication system with each other.
-Via howling, facial expressions, gestures, postures and scent marks, Wolves communicate subtly with each other.
+Wolves communicate subtly with each other via howling, facial expressions, gestures, postures and scent marks.

 Wolf in Finland

 The Wolf was almost demolished from Europe in the 19th century.
 Persecution still persists, and Wolf indeed must be the most misunderstood animal in the world.
-While poaching still exists, the Wolf has recovered and adapted to the changing conditions.
+The Wolf has recovered and adapted to the changing conditions even though they are still sadly being poached.
 Conservation of Wolf has improved.

 Wolf watching in Finland